 "I, personally, serve another end by this method.
-For, while I like to do things for people, I do them for a very selfish reason.
+For while I like to do things for people, I do them for a very selfish reason.
 When I help people I make them happy, and when I make them happy, I also make myself happy.
 That is why I say I am selfish; for in no other manner could I have derived from life so much joy, pleasure, and happiness.
 I suggest, Mr. Workman, that you consider this as an ideal means of increasing your own share of happiness.
 However, remember the Iron Rule.
 To do things for people which they deliberately neglect to do for themselves is not helpful.
-In fact, it is actually harmful, for it encourages them to lean on someone else and their independence and self-sufficiency is thus undermined.
+In fact, it is actually harmful, for it encourages them to lean on you, their independence and self-sufficiency is thus undermined.
 With a little experience you will be able to distinguish those who need your help from those who wish only to impose upon you.
-So first, be sure that they are willing to help themselves, and then by showing them how to do so you gain their friendship and esteem.